foxminchan/LawKnowledge/README.md

 <blockquote>
 	<p align="justify">
 		<b>Law Knowledge</b> is a legal knowledge search and Q&A application based on Vietnam's Legal Code and legal document database.
+The application is built on the <b>Microservice Architecture</b> and uses <b>Generative AI</b> to extract legal terms and <b>Question Answering</b> to answer user questions.
+The application is built with <b>Open Source</b> technologies and is deployed on <b>Cloud</b> platforms.
 	</p>
 </blockquote>